We have a true passion for adventure + design.

 We would love to chat with you to learn more about your journey.
 Don't hesitate to reach out to us...we are always ready for a new adventure.

 more about us.

 What is beag+haus and what do we do?

 beag+haus is the collaboration of Dwayne Johnson and Marc O’Grady; two Northern Michigan natives who share a passion for design with a focus on innovative small homes for the everyday adventurer.

-At beag+haus we design (and build) small and efficient homes that are integrated with innovative technology to both simplify and improve the lives of others.
+At beag+haus we design small efficient homes that are integrated with innovative technology to both simplify and improve the lives of others.
 We provide a comprehensive and cohesive design+build process through partnerships with local builders in your specific project location.